Leaping Lesbian Lizard Facts

 Leaping Lesbian Lizard Distribution, Habitat, and Ecology

-Not surprisingly, the truly fascinating Leaping Lesbian Lizard evolved as native to a particularly arid environment.
-That highly specific range includes the southern United States and also northern Mexico, in North America.
+Not surprisingly, the fascinating Leaping Lesbian Lizard evolved as native to a particularly arid environment.
+This range likely comes as no surprise to some, though.
+That specific range includes the southern United States and also northern Mexico, in North America.

-However, even within these two regions, the Leaping Lesbian Lizard has specific areas it inhabits.
+However, even within these two regions, the amazing Leaping Lesbian Lizard also has specific areas it chooses to inhabit.
 As a result, in the United States it only appears in New Mexico and Arizona.
 Meanwhile, in Mexico, the species only lives in the area of Chihuahua.